-The cuttings, embankment and bridges of the old narrow gauge railway from Ballymena to Retreat Station are still visible reminders of an unusual if unprofitable service.
-It was called the Ballymena, Cushendall and Red Bay Railway (BCRR) and it was the first narrow gauge railway to be authorised by Parliament.
-It was opened firstly for goods from Ballymena to Cargan in 1875, and then extended to Retreat in 1876.
+The cuttings, embankment, and bridges of the old narrow-gauge railway from Ballymena to Retreat Station are still visible reminders of an unusual if unprofitable service.
+It was called the Ballymena, Cushendall and Red Bay Railway (BCRR) and it was the first narrow-gauge railway to be authorised by Parliament.
+It was opened firstly for goods from Ballymena to Cargan in 1875 and then extended to Retreat in 1876.
 Here the line ended abruptly some four miles from Cushendall some 800 feet above the sea.
 In 1875, Parliament sanctioned a branch up the Braid Valley from Broughshane to Bruckna but the proposal in 1879 to extend the branch line to Carnlough and Glenarm was not supported and the Braid Valley Railway was never built.

 The BCRR‘s original purpose was to carry iron ore from Parkmore and Cargan and some of these branches were owned by the mining companies.
-It also provided the best means of travelling to the Glens of Antrim, as it connected with the main line at Ballymena.
-The iron ore mines in the mid 19th century were busy and in the early days of the single line railway paid dividends.
+It also provided the best means of traveling to the Glens of Antrim, as it connected with the mainline at Ballymena.
+The iron ore mines in the mid 19th century were busy and in the early days of the single line, railway paid dividends.
 But when the iron ore boom passed and the mineral traffic declined and with so the old B.C.R.R. was absorbed by the Belfast and Northern Counties Railway in 1884.
-The little railway engine climbed steadly from Ballymena, skirting the foothills of Trostan [the highest mountain in the county], and eventually rising to a siding, which was 1,045 feet above the sea level, the highest point in Ireland ever reached by a train.
+The little railway engine climbed steadily from Ballymena, skirting the foothills of Trostan [the highest mountain in the county], and eventually rising to a siding, which was 1,045 feet above the sea level, the highest point in Ireland ever reached by train.
 Very little interest is taken in its history.
-It ceased to run in 1935 and I found it difficult to obtain information about its day-to-day working and old photographs, timetables, tickets do not appear to exist.
+It ceased to run in 1935 and I found it difficult to obtain information about its day-to-day working and old photographs, timetables, tickets that do not appear to exist.

 The Ballycastle –Ballymoney narrow gauge railway line, which opened in 1880 by a private concern –the Ballycastle Railway Company had a troubled 70 years of history because it never really paid its way.
 I recall reading a charming little book nearly 40 years ago called simply ‘The Ballycastle Railway’.
-A story within it recalls the time, when the Sheriff seized three of the company’s railway carriages and advertised them for sale in order to meet debts of the company.
+A story within it recalls the time when the Sheriff seized three of the company’s railway carriages and advertised them for sale in order to meet the debts of the company.
 It turned out the carriages, did not belong to the company, so the Sheriff had to return them and seized instead a quantity of coal and 70 tons of rail!
-The independent company which owned the railway closed in 1923 and the line was taken over shortly afterwards by the L.M.S.
+The independent company which owned the railway closed in 1923 and the line was taken over shortly afterward by the L.M.S.
 Company, which carried on business till the 2nd July 1930 when the little narrow-gauge railway made its last journey.
-In the book it is reported that the line might have survived for another few years because a scheme for re-gauging the line from narrow to broad was seriously considered.
+In the book, it is reported that the line might have survived for another few years because a scheme for re-gauging the line from narrow to broad was seriously considered.
 The scheme foundered because of the 66-yard long Capecastle tunnel.
 The bore of the tunnel was not sufficient to take broad-gauge lines and it was eventually concluded that the cost of enlarging it could not be justified.